vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 ```
 ### Export to Excel

-Finally, tha data from the table can be exported to a .txt or Excel file by clicking on the "Export"-button.
+Finally, the data from the table can be exported to a .txt or Excel file by clicking on the "Export"-button.

 ```Matlab
    % Button pushed function: ExportButton
         function ExportButtonPushed(app, event)